Superconducting fault current limiter - QuickField simulation example

 This simulation example is prepared by Professor James R. Claycomb as a part of the webinar Fault Current Limiter Simulations using QuickField.

-How to find inductance change in superconducting fault current limiter?
+How to calculate fault current in a superconducting fault current limiter?

 Answer Typical applications Geometry